jonasblixt/ufsm/README.md

 # Description of test cases

-All of the statecharts were drawn in StarUML and the XMI files generated with the 'XMI' plugin.
+All of the state charts were drawn in StarUML and the XMI files generated with the 'XMI' plugin.

 ## XMI machine

 This is a mixture of different tests.
 Most notably:
- - The acutal state machines are generated by importing an XMI file, using ufsmimport
+ - The actual state machines are generated by importing an XMI file, using ufsmimport
- - Use of sub statemachines
+ - Use of sub state machines
  - Shallow history
  - Orthogonal regions